cube-js/cube/docs/content/Examples-Tutorials-Recipes/Passing-Dynamic-Values-In-Query.md

 ## Result

-With join the data table with itself and using the dimensions defined above, we can get the ratio we wanted to achieve:
+By joining the data table with itself and using the dimensions defined above, we can get the ratio we wanted to achieve:

 ```javascript